...

 Simple Structure with Fast, Low-Cost Maintenance

-Thanks to its simple yet robust design, the Drop Out fuse offers easy maintenance.
+Thanks to its simple yet robust design, the Drop Out fuse link offers easy maintenance.
 After an operation, the fuse link drops and forms a visible disconnection point, clearly identifying the fault location.
 This allows technicians to quickly replace the fuse, reducing system downtime, labor intensity, and maintenance cost.

 Optimized Design for Challenging Environments